beginners-machine-learning-london/intro-to-cnn-p1/README.md

-# intro-to-tensorflow
+# intro-to-cnn-p1
-Repo for hosting workshop materials delivered on 03/12/2021
+Repo for hosting workshop materials delivered on 28/02/2022

 ## Questions you will answer in this workshop

 ## Learning Objectives

-- Learn deep learning concepts such as tensors, neural network architectures and how neural networks work.
+- What are convolutional layers and how do Convolutional Neural Networks Work (CNNs)
-- See model training, tuning and deployment LIVE in Jupyter notebooks!
+- Introduction to CNN classifiers, object detectors, and Semantic Segmentation
-- Learn the process of loading and preparing data for training
+- Learn to convert a fully dense network to a CNN in TensorFlow to improve the performance of image classifiers
-- Learn how to evaluate models and common pitfalls
+- A quick look into Object detection CNNs
-- Experiment with TensorFlow model architecture and evaluations
+- Learn how to design CNNs for your AI application

 ## What will I learn during this workshop

 ## Prerequisites

-While you won't need prior experience in practical machine learning or with Microsoft Azure to follow along with this class, we'll assume some familiarity with:
+In this training, we will approach the problem from the ground up.
+Reviewing how CNNs work without getting bogged down into the detail and getting some models training as fast as possible.
+The workshop materials will be delivered in a combination of coding exercises and lectures.

 - Python programming language: See [Udacity - Intro to Python](https://eu.udacity.com/course/introduction-to-python--ud1110)